garybgenett/gary-os/README.md

 [Image] tries to handle the first automatically.
 Verify this, and be mindful of the second if the source directory is updated (such as [Update] or [Compile]).
+If needed, there is a 'packdir' archive of the '/lib64/modules' directory in [Downloads].

 It may be important to review the package file that will be used.
 There are GaryOS variables in them which control portions of this process, such as which